 The Knowledge and Innovation Exchange (KIX) Latin America and the Caribbean (LAC) hub facilitates cross-country knowledge exchange and mobilization, learning, synthesis, and collaboration among national education stakeholders in eight Global Partnership for Education partner countries.
 The hub functions as a regional forum within KIX.

-The eight LAC countries represented by this hub face significant challenges across their education sectors.
+The ten LAC countries represented by this hub face significant challenges across their education sectors.
 These will be addressed through a systemic approach that includes:

 - Setting a regional agenda on knowledge gaps for scalable policy and practice options for priorities at sub-regional, national, and local levels.